robertue1/LinealRegressionProject/README.md

-# Predicting Worldwide Total Gross of movies before their release.
+# Predicting Worldwide Total Gross of movies.

-Roberto Linares
+by Roberto Linares